Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 However, to try and do a large volume fat transfer and breast lift is not recommended.
 During a mastopexy, tissues are maximally tightened and lifted to achieve the greatest possible degree of lift.
 Tight tissues do not provide a good fat graft bed as the looser the tissues, the better the fat survival.

 Fat graft is soft and does not have the lifting capacity of a breast implant.
+Breast implants also have limited lifting capacity and neither breast implants nor fat grafting are suitable for correction of significant ptosis.

 Safety of breast fat transfer